corteki/seafold/apps/editor/src/app/user-interface/panels/page-panel/README.md

+# what needs to be done

+ResourceFactory needs to be revised with EditModel en EditEventHandler

 # what has been addressed so far

 decorators have been created to register components and controls which are rendered at runtime.